ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ## Accepted Claims Set augmentation using CoMID triples

 In the Accepted Claims Set augmentation phase, a CoRIM Appraisal Context and an Evidence Appraisal Policy are used by the Verifier to find CoMID triples which match the Accepted Claims Set (ACS).
-Triples which match are accepted, and the Accepted Claims Set is extended with Endorsements from these triples.
+Triples that specify an ACS matching condition will augment the ACS with Endorsements if the condition is met.

 Each triple is processed independently of other triples.
+However, the ACS state may change as a result of processing a triple.
-If a triple does not match the ACS then this does not affect whether the Verifier tries to match other triples against the ACS.
+If a triple condition does not match, then the Verifier continues to process other triples.

 ### Ordering of triple processing

-Triples interace with the ACS by either matching against ACS entries or by modifying or adding AES entries.
+Triples interface with the ACS by either adding new ACS entries or by matching existing ACS entries before updating the ACS.
-The `environment-map` field is used to select the AES entries to match or modify.
+Most triples use an `environment-map` field to select the AES entries to match or modify.
+This field may be contained in an explicit matching condition, such as `stateful-environment-record`.

 The order of triples processing is important.
-Processing a triple may result in ACS modifications which allow other triples to match the modified ACS.
+Processing a triple may result in ACS modifications that affect matching behavior of other triples.

-The Verifier MUST ensure that all triples which include a particular `environment-map` in their matching specification are processed after triples which modify or add an ACS entry with that `environment-map`.
+The Verifier MUST ensure that a triple including a matching condition is processed after any other triple that modifies or adds an ACS entry with an `environment-map` that is in the matching condition.

 This can be acheived by sorting the triples before processing, by repeating processing of some triples after ACS modifications or by other algorithms.

 ### Processing Reference Values Triple

-A Reference Value Provider publishes Reference Values, which are matched against the Accepted Claims Set (ACS).
+Reference Value Providers (RVP) publish Reference Values triples that are matched against ACS entries.
+Reference Values may describe multiple acceptable states for Attesters; hence "matching" determines that Evidence (contained in the ACS) satisfies an appropriate subset of the available Reference Values.
-The authority of the RVP is added to all ACS entries which match the Reference Values triple.
+If the appropriate subset matches, the authority of the RVP is added to the appropriate ACS entries.

-The Verifier compares each `reference-triple-record` against ACS entries as described in {{sec-match-one-se}}, using a `stateful-environment-record` created from the fields in `reference-triple-record`.
+The Verifier compares each `reference-triple-record` against ACS entries as described in {{sec-match-one-se}}, where the `reference-triple-record` takes the place of a `stateful-environment-record`.
-If all `reference-triple-record`s match the ACS then the Verifier MUST add the authority which signed the CoRIM file containing the triple to the `authorized-by` field of each `measurement-values-map` codepoint which matched.
+If all fields of the `reference-triple-record` match the ACS, then the Verifier MUST add the RVP authority to each matching ACS field.

 If any `reference-triple-record` in the Reference Value triple does not match the ACS then the entire triple is ignored.